The Necklace Affair: A Scandal that Hastened the Fall of the Monarchy

 The jewelers repeatedly tried to sell the necklace to Marie-Antoinette, but the queen consistently refused, considering the price exorbitant and preferring that the money be devoted to the royal navy.

-The Main Characters of the Swindle
+The Main Figures of the Fraud

 Jeanne de la Motte-Valois: The Manipulator